siavashmonfared/siavashmonfared/mentorship_page.md

 ### Tutor, Multicultural Engineering Program, College of Engineering, University of Oklahoma

-As an undergraduate scholar in Multicultural Engineering Program, the flagship program at University of Oklahoma's College of Engineering for diversity and inclusion, I tutored & mentored other students in variety of math, physics, and engineering subjects.
+As an undergraduate scholar in Multicultural Engineering Program, the flagship program at University of Oklahoma's College of Engineering for diversity and inclusion, I tutored & mentored a number of students in variety of math, physics, and engineering subjects.